What’s the difference between spot color (Pantone inks) and

 - PMS inks can be reproduced print shop to print shop, time and again

 with the best accuracy.
-All professional commercial print shops have the
+All professional commercial print shops (we're not talking about Kinko's here) have the

 Pantone PMS swatch book and should be able to reproduce the PMS color(s)